-Spring has finally arrived and it’s time to bring your garden back to life again.
+Spring is here and it’s time to bring your garden back to life again.
 But first, you’ll need to make sure your gardening equipment is up to scratch.

-After a long winter, your garden tools are probably in need of some much-needed TLC.
-Here, we’re going to give you some top tips on sprucing up everything, from your spades to your trowels, to get you ready for anything your post-winter garden throws at you!
+After a long winter, your garden tools are probably in need of some TLC.
+Here, we’re going to give you some top tips on sprucing up everything, from your spades to your trowels, to get you prepared for anything your post-winter garden throws at you!

 After removing what you can, get rid of any further debris by soaking your tools in warm soapy water.
 Fill a bucket and add about half a teaspoon of washing up liquid per gallon of water.
 Then, soak them for around 15-20 minutes.

-Give each tool a rinse in cool water and dry them off using a microfibre cloth.
+Give each tool a rinse in cool water and dry them off using a microfibre cloth or towel.

 If you find your tools are a little rusty, use a stiff wire brush or steel wool to scrub away rust spots.
 Lightly coat the tool with vegetable oil to loosen the rust while you scrub.

 If your tools feel slightly sticky, it could be due to plant sap or insect residue.
 All you need to do is dip an old cloth in a bit of turpentine or lighter fluid.
 Wipe down the tool, paying close attention to hinged areas, and this should get rid of it.

 Before using or storing tools away, you’ll want to make sure to get rid of any bacteria or fungi.
 Mix a solution of two cups of chlorine bleach and one gallon of water in a bucket.
 Submerge the tools and let them soak for 10 minutes.
 Then, rinse well and dry completely.

 Gardening tools such as shovels, hoes, snips and pruners will need to be sharpened occasionally, especially after a long winter.
 Large blades and edges can be sharpened with a 10-inch flat mill file, and smaller, finer edges can be sharpened with a whetstone.